 Move the CARD Spot to the outermost wallet slot.
-Thick leather muffles the 105 dB chime by 15-25 dB; outer slot recovers most volume.
+Thick leather muffles the 105 dB chime; outer placement keeps less material between the speaker and your ear.

 Play Sound triggered, chime muffled by your bifold leather wallet.
-Chipolo’s spec page rates the speaker at 105 dB, in open air.
+Chipolo’s spec page states that the speaker is rated at 105 dB in open air.

-We tested 6 wallet types over a week with sound-level meter readings.
-Single-card sleeves preserved 95% of the rated chime.
-Thick bifold wallets dropped it to about 65 dB.
+Wallet type makes a big difference.
+Single-card sleeves preserve most of the rated chime, while thick bifold wallets can knock it down toward the low end of the range.
 Below are the placement tricks and habits that restore most of the volume.

-• Outer wallet slot beats inner card slots by 5-10 dB.
+- Outer wallet slots beat inner card slots.
 The CARD Spot's speaker fires perpendicular to its surface; outer slots have less material in the sound path.

 Why Does Leather Muffle the Chipolo CARD Spot Sound?